 Research Group Membership

-My supervisory team consists of Professor Andrew Watson and Dr Mark Claire, both at the UEA.
+My supervisory team consists of Dr Martin Johnson (UEA, Professor Andrew Watson (Exeter) and Dr Mark Claire (St Andrews).